matthewscottgordon/funk/README.md

 experiment with language design and learn about LLVM, but I do have a specific (and hopefully useful) end-goal in mind.
-In a nutshell, Funk is inspired by Haskell, but aims to be more pragmatic and to make it easier to reason about the performance of a program (and to optimize it) and not just its correctness.
+In a nutshell, Funk is inspired by Haskell, but aims to be more pragmatic and to make it easier to reason about not just the correctness of a program but also its performance.

 I have these main goals for Funk: